-General Research Interests: data science, natural language processing, machine learning, sociology
+General Research Interests: natural language processing, data science, machine learning, sociology, social good

 Currently, the world is experiencing a global pandemic concerning SARS-CoV-2.
 Scientific and medical information concerning the virus is being discovered and relayed quickly to try and, among other things, best inform the general public, and policy makers about how best to respond.
 This creates an opportunity to study the spread of scientific information and misinformation on social media platforms, which serves as the purpose of this research.
 Primary research objectives for this research are to examine how individual difference variables predict information sharing behaviors.

 We extend this project by studying retweet network of viral misinformation tweets about COVID-19 regarding conspiracies or potential treatments and cures.